"A bond of humanity through music" ● The Boston Musical Intelligencer

 Biography

-Casarrubios' compositions have been programmed by organizations including Carnegie Hall, the Chicago Symphony Orchestra, Philadelphia Orchestra, Indianapolis Symphony Orchestra, Charlotte Symphony Orchestra, Ann Arbor Symphony Orchestra, National Philharmonic, and the Sphinx Organization, and have been broadcast on NPR as well as national radio stations in Argentina, Brazil, France, Sweden, Australia, and Spain.
-Recent works include the orchestra version of Afilador (2022) commissioned by the Chicago Symphony Orchestra, and Herencia for String Orchestra (2023), a "stirring creation" (The Strad) and “a bond of humanity through music” (The Boston Musical Intelligencer) commissioned for Sphinx Virtuosi's 2023-24 tour and premiered at Carnegie Hall's Stern Auditorium in 2023.
+Casarrubios' compositions have been programmed by organizations including Carnegie Hall, the Chicago Symphony Orchestra, Indianapolis Symphony Orchestra, Charlotte Symphony Orchestra, National Philharmonic, and have been broadcast on NPR as well as national radio stations in Argentina, Brazil, France, Sweden, Australia, and Spain.
+Recent works include Afilador, commissioned by the Chicago Symphony Orchestra, and Herencia for String Orchestra, a "stirring creation" (The Strad) and “a bond of humanity through music” (The Boston Musical Intelligencer).
+Herencia was premiered at Carnegie Hall's Stern Auditorium in 2023, and featured on Sphinx Virtuosi’s 2025 album American Mirrors, released on Deutsche Grammophon.

-As a guest soloist, engagements include the Charlotte Symphony Orchestra’s world premiere of Casarrubios’ large-scale concerto for cello and orchestra, MIRAGE, led by conductor Christopher James Lees, and concerts at the Brussels Cello Festival, Festival Internacional de Violoncello León in Mexico, ADAR Festival in Spain, and the George Enescu Festival in Romania.
-Other recent appearances include performances of Franz Schubert's Arpeggione Sonata arranged for cello and orchestra by Casarrubios herself, as well as recital programs featuring her own music alongside works by Luigi Boccherini, Nadia Boulanger, Manuel de Falla and Xavier Foley.
+As a guest soloist, engagements include the Charlotte Symphony Orchestra’s world premiere of Casarrubios’ large-scale concerto for cello and orchestra, MIRAGE, led by conductor Christopher James Lees, as well as concerts at the Brussels Cello Festival, Festival Internacional de Violoncello León in Mexico, and the George Enescu Festival in Romania.
+Other recent appearances include performances of Franz Schubert’s Arpeggione Sonata arranged for cello and orchestra by Casarrubios herself.
+She is the Composer in Residence at La Rioja Festival 2026, and during the summer season Casarrubios will premiere her own Double Concerto for cello, percussion, and orchestra in New York.

 "Herencia is an inspired work... a bond of humanity through music" ● The Boston Musical Intelligencer